CernVM-FS on Supercomputers

 this approach has the following advantages:

-- After initial preloading, only change sets need to be transfered to the shared file system.
+After initial preloading, only change sets need to be transferred to the shared file system.
 This is much faster than rsync, which always has to browse the entire name space.

 can be used to preload a CernVM-FS cache onto the shared cluster file system.